Chart Color Schemes

 Macgregor is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 In Macgregor, as per the latest Census, 90.7% of dwellings were houses, with the remaining 9.2% being semi-detached, apartments, or other types.
-This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+This is compared to the Australian Capital Territory's (ACT) figures of 69.4% houses and 30.5% other dwellings.
 Home ownership in Macgregor stood at 20.9%, with mortgaged dwellings at 58.3% and rented ones at 20.8%.
-The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while the median weekly rent was $464, compared to the territory's averages of $2,000 and $430 respectively.
-Nationally, Macgregor's mortgage repayments were higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,000, aligning with the ACT average, while the median weekly rent was $464, compared to the ACT's $2,000 and $430 respectively.
+Nationally, Macgregor's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing